-Vim (editors/vim)

-A popular editor for working with AsciiDoctor.
+Vim (editors/vim) - a popular editor for working with Asciidoctor.

-Emacs (editors/emacs)
+Emacs (editors/emacs).

-Both of these editors include a special mode for editing documents.
-This mode includes commands to reduce the amount of typing needed, and help reduce the possibility of errors.
+Both tools include a special mode that reduces the amount of typing needed, and helps to reduce errors.

 Chapter 3.
 The Working Copy

 The working copy is a copy of the FreeBSD repository documentation tree downloaded onto the local computer.
 Changes are made to the local working copy, tested, and then submitted as patches to be committed to the main repository.